Celarity Blog • Updated Feb 15, 2023

 Is Consulting Right for You?

-Recent consultants and contract employee survey data shows there are many considerations for “non-traditional” employees.
+Recent consultants and contract employee survey data show there are many considerations for “non-traditional” employees.
 Based on these findings, here are a few of the self-identified elements that contribute to happy and successful work as a consultant team member.

 Elements Necessary to Create a Happy Lifestyle as a Consultant

 Relationships matter.
 If you’re full-time or consulting in a role, you want to feel valued by peers and leadership.
 Consultants want to be a part of the team and have a sense of belonging.
 This sense of belonging includes; participating in meetings, voicing ideas, and fostering direct relationships with colleagues.

 But, there is a second and equally meaningful relationship for consultant team members — rapport with the recruiter and staffing agency that you work on behalf of.
 Because as a consultant team member, you often technically work as an employee of the staffing agency.
 To feel connected, you need to feel comfortable going to the staffing agency with questions, concerns, or support in your consultant role.

 An essential thing for consultant team members is to feel your team and staffing agency work together to help them achieve their career goals.

 Stability is often the #1 reason people provide for not wanting to work in a consultative capacity.
 But it does not need to be.
 Consultant team members want to ensure stability in their work and income.
 Recruiters can help create stability by fulfilling consultant requirements, renewing client contracts before deadlines, or lining up new employee opportunities before a contract expires.
 It’s important for you to feel like you have a strong relationship with your recruiter so you can feel confident approaching them with your needs; from things that need to be addressed in your current role to options for ‘what’s next’ in your career to other options when a contract comes to an end.